 How Might They Look:

-On Paper: Our Swipes leaders table outside of dining halls and/or in common areas, inviting students to donate their excess meals/dollars.
-Students donate by providing their name, ID number, number of meals and their signature.
+On Paper: Swipes leaders table outside of dining halls and in common areas, inviting students to donate their excess meal funds.
+Students donate by providing their name, ID number, number of meals or dollars and their signature.
 These tables are equipped with updated, relevant info on local hunger and resources for students in need of assistance.
+After the drive the list of student donors is submitted to Dining Services staff, who are able to tally and withdraw the funds that students have donated.

 Where Funds Go Once Collected: